OriolAndres/news_risk/README.md

 In this project we estimate a political uncertainty index for Spain.

 In a first stage, we collect all the economy related articles from El Pais archives.
 We parse the body of articles and subset those that contain words related to both economy, policy, and uncertainty.

+### Definig the indices.

+We create a script to download the archive of El Pais, that runs from 4th May 1976 to today.
+The archive is split in two parts.
+The first system divides the daily editions into a handful of sections, including Economía, España and International.
+We focus on Economía.
+Each edition contains between 20 and 40 articles in the section.

 ---